guigolab/biogenome-portal/README.md

 - CESIUM_TOKEN=***** --> the token needed to use the Cesium 3D world map, to generate a token go to: https://cesium.com/ion/tokens

+### Back-end configuration

+The back end container contains a [Genomes On A Tree](https://goat.genomehubs.org/) tsv file template: this can be modified and used to generate reports of the species sequencing progresses.

 ### Installation